 The Investment Association has 250 members which manage £7.7tn in assets.
 Its boss Chris Cummings said that it is “unacceptable” that one in five of the UK’s biggest companies are falling short on gender diversity.

 “Companies must do more than take the tokenistic step of appointing just one woman to their board and consider that job done.

 “There is also compelling evidence that boards with greater gender balance outperform their less diverse peers,” he said.

 In the final sentence Cummings is, of course, confusing correlation with causation – whether knowingly or unknowingly.
 Better-performing firms can more easily afford to engage in social engineering exercises such as increasing the proportion of women on their boards.
-As every follower of this blog, and that of Campaign for Merit in Business knows, the “compelling evidence” is of a causal link between increasing gender diversity on boards, and financial performance decline.
+As every follower of this blog knows, the “compelling evidence” is of a causal link between increasing gender diversity on boards, and financial performance decline.
 The evidence is here.
 Nobody has challenged the evidence since we published it in 2012, and presented it to House of Commons and House of Lords inquiries the same year.

 If everyone who read this gave us £5.00 – or even better, £5.00 or more, monthly – we could change the world. £5.00 monthly would entitle you to Bronze party membership, details here.
 Benefits include a dedicated and signed book by Mike Buchanan.
 Click below to make a difference.
 Thanks.